nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 <img src="images\SDForDeleteTaskEventHandling.png" width="800">

 > Note how the event is propagated through the `EventsCenter` to the `Storage` and `UI` without `Model` having to be coupled to either of them.
-This is an example of how this Event Driven approach helps us reduce direct coupling between components.
+This is an example of how this Event Driven approach helps us in reducing direct coupling between components.

 The sections below give more details of each component.